 “Rip Van Winkle” is a short story by American author Washington Irving published in 1819 as well as the name of the story’s fictional protagonist.
 Written while Irving was living in Birmingham, England, it was part of a collection entitled The Sketch Book of Geoffrey Crayon, Gent.
 Although the story is set in New York’s Catskill Mountains, Irving later admitted, “When I wrote the story, I had never been on the Catskills.”

 Wikipedia: William C. Preston

 William Campbell Preston (December 27, 1794 – May 22, 1860) was a senator from the United States and a member of the Nullifier, and later Whig Parties.
 He was also the cousin of William Ballard Preston, William Preston and Angelica Singleton Van Buren.

 He was, however, elected to the South Carolina House of Representatives and served from 1828 to 1834.
 He was then elected in 1833 as a Nullifier to the United States Senate to fill the vacancy after the resignation of Stephen D. Miller.

 Etymology: From a proper name.
 Etymons: proper name Rip Van Winkle.

-< Rip Van Winkle, the name of a character in Washington Irving's Sketch Book (1819–20), an amiable but lazy villager of Dutch descent, who falls asleep after a drinking party, sleeps through the American Revolutionary War, and awakes twenty years later in the United States of America.
+Sketch Book (1819–20), an amiable but lazy villager of Dutch descent, who falls asleep after a drinking party, sleeps through the American Revolutionary War, and awakes twenty years later in the United States of America.
 Compare earlier Rip Van Winkleish adj.